1. Are extradition proceedings regulated by domestic legislation, treaties or both?

 Punishability of the offence

-First, the offence for which extradition is requested must be punishable in both the requesting state and the requested state (the principle of double criminality is applicable under French law – see question 7).
+First, the offence for which extradition is requested must be punishable in both the requesting state and the requested state (the principle of double criminality is applicable under French law).

 Second, according to the ne bis in idem principle, the requested person cannot be extradited if the crimes have been prosecuted and adjudicated in France in a final decision (CCP, article 696-4, 4°).

-Third, the infringement or the execution of the sentence should not be time-barred before the extradition request or the arrest of the requested person, under the laws of either the requesting state or the requested state (CCP, article 696-4, 5°).
+Third, the alleged conduct or the execution of the sentence should not be time-barred before the date of the extradition request or the arrest of the requested person, under the laws of both the requesting state and the requested state (CCP, article 696-4, 5°).
 French courts must assess whether the statute of limitations has been reached pursuant to both the requesting state’s and French law.

 Nature of the offence